EnKrypt/JPL/README.md

 ==
 ### How to use

-Two executable hooks have been bundled with the JPL0 Library.
+Two executable hooks have been bundled with the JPL Library.
 * An interpreter where you can directly run the parser on the command line
 * An IRC hook where you can make the program join an IRC network and communicate through it on a channel

 You can also build your own hook with relative ease.
 Take a look at `Hook.java` in `src/` to get an idea of the Hook template you need to stick to.

-*JPL0 has also been integrated into EBot (http://github.com/EnKrypt/EBot/) for added Bot features.*
+*JPL has also been integrated into EBot (http://github.com/EnKrypt/EBot/) for added Bot features.*

 ==
-NOTE : This version does not strictly follow the Pl0 standard for better efficiency and ease.
+NOTE : This version may not strictly follow the PL standard for better efficiency and ease.